 They have been fortunate because Tyson has been very healthy without any seizures or other medical issues.

 Little brother with special needs has big impact on older brothers

 Because of Tyson’s difficulty with crowds and noisy situations, they have had to adapt in family recreation.
 “We always have to consider when we go on a trip or go anywhere what Tyson’s needs are.
 His siblings have just learned to adapt to that, and they are used to that,” said Celeste.
 “I think that my two older kids have done a remarkable job in understanding that.”

 “We really have tried to adapt to Tyson’s needs, but also just have him adapt to our lifestyle and what we like to do.”
 Tyson’s brother played baseball and, “Tyson learned to love to sit and watch baseball games, he really did like it,” said Celeste.
-They family also enjoys camping together and eating out in restaurants.
+Their family also enjoys camping together and eating out in restaurants.
 “He does really well there.
 We’ve tried to incorporate him into our daily life, because I felt like early on, it was important that we be able to have a life, but listen to his needs too.”

-Advice to Other Parents Traveling the Fragile X Syndrome Road
+Advice to other parents traveling the Fragile X syndrome road